debug-ito/net-spider/README.md

                    linkAttributes = ()
                  }
                ]
-  clearAll spider -- Delete all data from the databse for testing addFoundNode spider finding1
+  clearAll spider -- Delete all data from the database for testing addFoundNode spider finding1
 ```